 The answer is simulation.

-It is an area in which McLaren Applied Technologies has over two decades of expertise, having used advanced simulation, data analytics and modelling to translate insights from the virtual world into the real world to improve performance of Formula 1 cars.
+It is an area in which McLaren Applied has over two decades of expertise, having used advanced simulation, data analytics and modelling to translate insights from the virtual world into the real world to improve performance of Formula 1 cars.

 In 2015, we took the science behind the McLaren Formula 1 simulator and tailored it to the requirements of the road by partnering with world-leading test systems experts MTS.